mlswg/mls-protocol/draft-barnes-mls-protocol.md

 an authenticated key exchange protocol.
 Subsequent leaf keys are known only by their owner. [[TODO: or by someone who replaced them.]]

-Note that the long-term identity keys used by the protocol MUST be distributed by an "honnest" authentication service for parties to authenticate their legitimate peers.
+Note that the long-term identity keys used by the protocol MUST be distributed by an "honest" authentication service for parties to authenticate their legitimate peers.

 ## Authentication